 Enlist help from others as they are able.
 Maybe someday, you can repay the favor.

 If you are in the abandoned storage unit resale business or have a friend that is, then you already have a lot of 18 gallon plastic totes and lids that you can use for your move.
-We presently have over 50 empty ones in a storage tent waiting for someone to use them, maybe us – we could use an extra bedroom!
+We usually have several.

 One way we get boxes in Wisconsin, USA, is to go on Craigslist.com and search the free section or type in “boxes” in search.
 Often people that have just moved are happy to give them away after unpacking.